 And NONE of the log files have been written:

 So it's very hard to tell what's going on.

 Any ideas how to fix either/both of these?

 p.s.
 Sorry if this is the wrong place to post a ticket.
 I can move it.

-#2 Updated by Matthew Tamsett almost 6 years ago
+#2 Updated by Matthew Tamsett over 6 years ago

 I'm not sure they're not over writing each other I'll check that.

 Also, what I meant to say was that the log files have appeared, just with zero size and they've never been updated to included any contents, even after the apparent conclusion of their processes.